autonomouslogic/eve-ref/docs/src/datasets/csm.md

 | Shayne Smart             |      |       |      |       |       | a    |
 | Stephan Pirson           |      |       |      |       |       | a    |

 _"d" means delegate, "a" means alternate council member._

+## CCP Alumni
+Some former CSM members have gone on to work for CCP Games:
+* Elise Randolph - CCP Swift

 ## Other Resources
 * [The Council of Stellar Management](https://community.eveonline.com/community/csm/) - EVE Community